 Child Support Guidelines not only determine the amount for monthly child support obligations but also provides the share of parental responsibility for the child(ren)’s out of pocket medical expenses.
 In many cases, the parents equally share the cost of medical, dental, orthodontic, vision and prescription expenses to name a few.
 However, in other cases one parent is responsible for a high percentage of the medical expenses than the other.

 It is not uncommon for parents involved in a child support matter to discuss their case with friends and family in a similar situation.
 It is impossible to compare the amounts of support obligations ordered in each case.
 The smallest difference in the case or discretionary decisions made by the Courts can vastly change the outcome of a parent’s child support obligation.
 Each case involving child support in Florida is unique.
 Consulting with a Florida attorney is strongly encouraged.
-Akilah Harris, Esq. of Akilah Harris, PLLC is an experienced child support attorney located in Pembroke Pines, FL.
+Akilah Harris, Esq. of Akilah Harris, PLLC is an experienced child support attorney.